fongc123/notes/Image Processing/Color Processing.md

 \end{cases}
 $$

-The distance between the pixel's color and the target color is calculated.
+The distance between the pixel's color and the target color is calculated, and only the pixels within the distance threshold are set to $1$.

 ![[image-processing-color-segmentation.png|600]]